Home

 Linda was 17 when she married Larry Fisher.
 Things began to add up for Linda when she realized her paring knife was missing.

 Due to the nature of the crime, David was frequently attacked by other inmates.
-He even attempted suicide.
+He also attempted suicide.

-David was finally exonerated in 1997, thanks to the new evidence.
-However, due to the Supreme Court’s intervention, he had been released years earlier, awaiting a new trial that never materialized.
+David Milgaard was finally exonerated in 1997, thanks to the new evidence.
+However, due to the Supreme Court’s intervention, he had been released years earlier, awaiting a new trial that never happened.

 A young David Milgaard.